If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 It looks like this;

-Google instantly gives you a list of results if that text snippet has similar content, otherwise, you’ll find zero search results for it (which means, there’s no duplicate content found for that text snippet).
+Google instantly gives you a list of results if that text snippet has similar content, otherwise, you’ll find zero search results for it (which means, there’s no identical content found for that text snippet).

-Finding duplicate content outside your website
+Finding identical content outside your website

 Here’s where you should be using plagiarism checker tools to perform the task as you can’t always use Google manually for checking copied contents.